 The Stockyards has been putting out wood-smoked, labour-intensive, Southern-style barbecue since 2009, back when boiled ribs slathered with sauce was the norm in Toronto.
 Pitmaster Tom Davis is self-taught, but he spent around 15 years honing his technique before setting up shop on St. Clair West.

 Nowadays there seems to be a Texas-style barbecue joint opening on every street corner, but the Stockyards still puts out some of the best ribs, brisket and griddle-smashed burgers in the city.
-The fried chicken, brined and marinated for 48 hours, is legendary.
+The fried chicken – brined and marinated for 48 hours – is legendary.
+Order online from their site for pick-up or get it delivered on Uber Eats and Door Dash.